Nelson, British Columbia: Arts and culture

+Education

-Nelson has benefited from art education opportunities for many decades.
-High-school-level art classes had always existed.
-Then, in 1957-58 an independent Nelson School of Art began to offer two-week programs in a provisional fashion.
-NSA progressed to offering diploma programs in 1960; with an expanded program in 1961, its name was changed to Kootenay School of Art.
-It was recognized as British Columbia's first art school.
-In 1969, the School's studio training was relocated into the city's Notre Dame University campus.
-In 1972, direct support from the province for its programs having ended, the School was steered into a trial merger with Selkirk College.
-In 1974 the School, at that point fully merged into Selkirk College, affiliated with Eastern Washington State College as well, to offer graduate internships.
+Nelson has a history of offering art education programs; art education has always been part of the local secondary school curriculum.
+An independent Nelson School of Fine Art (NSFA), led by Yugoslavian immigrant Zeljko Kujundzic, began offering two-week programs on a provisional fashion in 1960.
+When the NSFA expanded its program to offer a diploma, it was renamed Kootenay School of Art.
+The school received support from the provincial government.
+In 1969, the school's studio training was relocated to the city's Notre Dame University campus.
+In 1972, direct support from the province for its programs ended.
+Soon thereafter, while remaining at the Notre Dame campus, the school was steered into a "trial" merger with the regional Selkirk College.
+Once the school was fully merged into Selkirk College, it began offering graduate internships and became affiliated with Eastern Washington University, then known as Eastern Washington State College.

-Notre Dame University closed in 1977, and the Kootenay School of Art with it.
-It was succeeded in 1979 by offerings of the University of Victoria-sponsored David Thompson University Centre in buildings formerly accommodating Notre Dame.
-In 1991, an independent institution with an emphasis on fine crafts, Kootenay School of the Arts, was founded.
-In a few years, the School secured possession of a spacious stone heritage building.
-In 2006, remaining in its own building, the School was absorbed by the region's Selkirk College as a department, renamed Kootenay Studio Arts.
-In addition, Selkirk College offers another respected department, its School of Music & Media, in the former Notre Dame buildings.
+When Notre Dame University closed in 1977, so did the Kootenay School of Art.
+It was succeeded in 1979 by offerings of the University of Victoria–sponsored David Thompson University Centre in the former Notre Dame buildings.
+In 1991, an independent institution emphasizing fine crafts, Kootenay School of the Arts, was founded.
+A few years later, the school secured possession of a stone heritage building in Nelson's central area.
+In 2006, the school was absorbed by Selkirk College as a department, remaining in its own building but renamed Kootenay Studio Arts.
+(In addition, since the 1990s, Selkirk College has offered its School of Music & Media programs in the former Notre Dame buildings.)

-The independent artists-run Oxygen Art Centre was developed by the Nelson Fine Art Centre Society (founded in 2002) by former writing and visual art faculty from the Kootenay School of the Arts.
+In 2002, former writing and visual-art faculty from the Kootenay School of the Arts (KSA) founded the independent, artist-run Nelson Fine Art Centre Society.
 In 2005, the Society opened the Oxygen Art Centre in downtown Nelson, offering classes, exhibitions, and residencies.

+In 2025, Selkirk College decided to terminate the KSA programs at the end of June 2026.
+However, it was announced on April 29, 2026 that the Nelson City Council decided the KSA Victoria Street building’s new leaseholder will be the Nelson Community Land Trust, working in collaboration with "key partners and anchor tenants".
+Among them is the newly formed Kootenay School of the Arts Society (KSAS), a non-profit organization established to carry forward KSA’s educational programming.

+Exhibitions

-The Nelson Museum, Archives & Gallery provides gallery space for travelling exhibitions, and work by some of the region's artists.
+The former post office building at 502 Vernon Street, home to the Nelson Museum, Archives & Gallery (NMAG), provides gallery space for travelling exhibitions and for works by regional artists.

+The Nelson & District Arts Council holds an annual ArtWalk event in downtown Nelson to promote the work of regional visual and performing artists.
+Exhibitions take place for ten weeks from July to September.